Faryalaurooj/SyntAR/README.md

 ``python harmonization.py --input_name <training_image_file_name> --ref_name <naively_pasted_reference_image_file_name> --harmonization_start_scale <scale to inject>``

 Please note that different injection scale will produce different harmonization effects.
 The coarsest injection scale equals 1.

+## Test
+To test and generate the harmonized SyntAR images against all provided backgrounds and for all the aircraft patches , we have a script which is automated method to pick backgrounds one by one from the backgrounds folder , place objects one by one on the backgrounds where the user clicks on the background and generates the naively pasted aircraft images for the backgrounds inside "generated" folder.
+Then the scrip automatically runs the harmonization pipeline to create SyntAR images for all the generated images and save them inside "Output" folder.
+Run this cmd
+`python `

 ## User Study